will123195/oreo/README.md

 })
 ```

-If no callback is provided a Promise is returned.

 <a name="set" />
 ## row.set( data )

-Sets multiple property values but does not save yet:
+Modifies multiple property values but does NOT save to the db.
+- **data** {Object} the data to modify

 ```js
 db.books.get(1, function (err, book) {
   console.log(book)